-Assessment in the Various Units of the Seminary
+Assessment in the Various Units of the Seminary (QIR)

 To assist in the development of our comprehensive assessment plan, the IE staff developed a Word template for use by our units in documenting their Quality Improvement Report.
-We began a training program in the fall of 2018 outlining how to complete the assessment via the Word template.
+During the fall of 2018, the IE developed a training program outlining how to complete the unit assessment via the Word template.
 This common template is used across our units in gathering, measuring, and analyzing data so that decisions can be made based on the data gathered.